 On our porch, two girls sell red fruit they’re collected somewhere, for 300 rupiah each.

 Nearby, in the cupboard, where the pots are stored, a black and white cat sleeps—annoyed at being splashed as pots and plates are being washed.

-Went to visit other family, Erica’s grandparents living on the beach of Sarong.
+Went to visit other family: Erica’s grandparents live at the beach of Sarong.

 So we took a yellow taxi-van, me and Erica, Lukey, 27, and Erica’s 11-year-old son, Felix, and her sister’s three daughters Ekie—9, Rosa—12, Starlet—15.

 And there’s a stunning vista of deserted sand shaded by palms.

 The tin shack and simple homes on this beach face nearby islands, outrigger canoes – sailing, paddling in shallow, turquoise waters.

 Lazy dogs, hungry for coconut scraps.

 Trails of red ants under the tree shade.